 1. Network – Where else can you shmooze with HR managers, higher-ups, or pretty much any department without the need for a formal request for their time?
 Use your office holiday party as an opportunity to connect strategically with people who can help grow your career.
 A good tip is to make a list – write down the names of people you want to talk to and include their titles and potential topic points.

 2. Eat first, drink later – Eating before an office holiday party is always a good idea because you never know what they will be serving.
 And you don’t want the bubbly going to your head!
 Instead, opt for a single drink that you can sip slowly and keep in hand for the evening.
+Or if you want to be adventurous, why not try and brew beer at home with this handy how to brew beer at home guide, and bring it in, who knows, that smile on your bosses face could be from you.
 Holding the drink will keep your body language open by preventing you from folding your arms or stuffing your hands in your pockets, and limiting yourself to just one will keep you in the clearest state of mind.

 3. Dress to impress – Holiday parties are a great time to get noticed – but for the right reasons!
 Remember, this is still technically “work” so your tiny sequin cocktail dress may not be the best choice (even with a blazer, my young professional friends).
 Prep a great outfit ahead of time to ensure you look like the amazing employee that you are!